 The short answer to these questions is this: The networking portion of your temporary infrastructure may very well be the easiest of all.
 To illustrate the point, here are the long answers to the questions above.

-How long will it take to run a network connection to temporary locations?
+How long will it take to run a temporary wireless network?

 No time.
 It is impractical to run a wired network connection to the temporary site.
 Wired connections travel mostly through the ground, meaning construction and set up routinely take over a month.
 A wireless (cellular) service can be turned up instantly.
 Tens of thousands of organizations have done this using the simple architecture below.